Visible Light Positioning With Lam\'e Curve LEDs: A Generic Approach for Camera Pose Estimation: Simulations and Experiments

 \subsection{Experimental Results}

-To evaluate the impact of camera height and tilt angle on the performance of LC-VLP, the $2.4\m\times2.4\m$ area was discretized into 25 grid points, and the smartphone camera was placed at each grid point to capture LED images for CPE.
-To ensure successful positioning, the camera was required to observe at least two LEDs at all times.
+To evaluate the impact of camera height and tilt angle on the performance of LC-VLP, the $2.4\m\times2.4\m$ area was discretized into 25 grid points, and the smartphone camera was placed at each grid point to capture LED images for CPE. {The camera intrinsics and distortion coefficients were calibrated in advance using a standard checkerboard-based calibration method\cite{Zhang2000}, while the extrinsics were determined using floor coordinate grids, an adjustable phone stand, and the smartphone leveling tool, with estimated measurement uncertainties within approximately $[-0.2\cm, 0.2\cm]$ for position and $[-1^\circ, 1^\circ]$ for orientation.
+For each grid point, we locate the user for five times.} To ensure successful positioning, the camera was required to observe at least two LEDs at all times.
 When the camera is tilted about the $x$- or $y$-axis, fewer than two LEDs may be visible at certain grid points; such ``unlocalizable" points are excluded from statistical analyses.
-Note that although these points cannot be localized under a specific tilt angle, they can become localizable under other tilt configurations.
-Therefore, according to the coverage theory\cite{bai2021a,he2024}, these grid points are still considered to lie within the coverage area.

 In Figs.~\ref{fig:exp}\subref{fig:exp_z10} and \subref{fig:exp_z14}, we first keep the camera horizontal and perform positioning at two different heights, i.e., $1.0\m$ and $1.4\m$, to examine the effect of camera height on the performance of LC-VLP.
-To more clearly visualize the full 6-DoF camera poses, the top-view camera field of view (FoV) cone representation in\cite{Kang2025} is adopted.
+To more clearly visualize the full 6-DoF camera poses, the top-view camera FoV cone representation in\cite{Kang2025} is adopted.
 It can be observed that, compared with the results at $1.0\m$, the estimated camera poses at $1.4\m$ are noticeably closer to the reference poses.
-Specifically, the MPEs at heights of $1.0\m$ and $1.4\m$ are $5.39\cm$ and $3.19\cm$, respectively, while the corresponding MREs are $3.64^\circ$ and $3.10^\circ$.
+Specifically, the MPEs at heights of $1.0\m$ and $1.4\m$ are $5.36\cm$ and $3.20\cm$, respectively, while the corresponding MREs are $3.64^\circ$ and $3.11^\circ$.
 These results indicate that the accuracy of LC-VLP improves as the camera height increases, which is because a higher camera captures larger LED images, which is equivalent to increasing the effective LED size.
-Enlarging the LED size can lead to higher accuracy, which is consistent with the simulation results.
-We also note that a lower camera height can increase the likelihood of observing more LEDs, which can partially mitigate the impact of image noise.
-However, in our experimental setup, the increase in the number of visible LEDs when lowering the camera height is limited; therefore, the LED size becomes the dominant influence factor.
+Enlarging the LED size can lead to higher accuracy, which is consistent with the simulation results. {We also note that a lower camera height can increase the likelihood of observing more LEDs, which can partially mitigate the impact of image noise.
+However, in our experimental setup, the increase in the number of visible LEDs is limited; therefore, the LED size becomes the dominant influence factor.}